Collection: Patio and Dwarf Fruit Trees

 Patio-trained fruit trees are perfect for smaller gardens, courtyards and sunny balconies, providing you with delicious fruit even from a diminutive, container-grown tree.
 Plus, they have the added benefit of looking adorable!

-Giving you the perfect start
+Giving your patio fruit trees the perfect start

 Many fruits, including pomes, drupes and citrus fruits can be grown in a patio shape.
 Our growers graft your patio tree onto a dwarfing rootstock which helps restrict its overall height.
 In addition, your tree will have already been grown in a field for a year to help thicken the stem, and pruned hard to give your patio tree its distinctive, shorter shape.

-We say mastering but, really, looking after your patio-trained tree is a piece of cake.
+Looking after your patio-trained tree is a piece of cake.
 Most types just require an annual light pruning and regular watering, particularly throughout the growing season, and they’ll be happy as a fig in loamy muck.
 But don’t worry, we’ve written a full article on growing fruit trees in pots, so you’ll find everything you need to know in there.

 Patio Fruit Trees FAQs